Tabletop - Post FAR2.0

 Calculated Risk - This one can actually be risky for this warband since you don’t want to lose your fighters, but it is so easy to score it’s usually worth it.

-Strong Start, Gathered Momentum, Brought to Bay, No Mercy, and Leading the Charge - All solid and easy to score cards this warband once you in the thick of things, and importantly can be scored together in the same activation.
+Strong Start, Gathered Momentum, Brought to Bay, Steady Assault, and Leading the Charge - All solid and easy to score cards this warband once you in the thick of things, and importantly can be scored together in the same activation.

 Defensive Manoeuvre - A great card for a number of reasons.
 Guard is great for high health fighters because you can avoid extra damage from lethal hexes or cards like Snare and Pit Trap.
 The push is also great for repositioning a fighter, or creating some distance between a target after a failed Snarlfang Jaws attack.